MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/microsoft-os-2-0-descriptors-specification.md

 ---
 title: Microsoft OS 2.0 Descriptors Specification
-description: Microsoft OS 2.0 Descriptors Specification ms.date: 02/07/2023
+description: This document defines and describes the implementation of version 2.0 of the Microsoft OS descriptors. ms.date: 09/17/2024
 ---

 # Microsoft OS 2.0 Descriptors Specification